enesyesil/enesyesil/README.md

 - **Fisor Analytics** — A multi-tenant AI analytics platform using Go, Python, Apache Spark, and Iceberg.
 Focused on automating insight generation from public + company data using LLM agents and scalable infra.
   → [Website](https://fisoranalytics.org) · [GitHub](https://github.com/Fisor-Analytics)

-- **Backenderer** — A DevOps automation tool that deploys backend apps to AWS using Docker, Nginx, and Terraform pipelines.
+- **Backenderer** — A lightweight toolkit that lets students and hobbyists deploy backend apps to the cloud with minimal setup.
   → [GitHub](https://github.com/enesyesil/backenderer)

 ---